vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Generating System Alert Report Tasks

+The `Invoke-VcfSystemAlertReport` cmdlet generates a system alert report.
+This report collects information about the system alerts that are currently active in the VMware Cloud Foundation system for the platform components.
+This report reduces the need to login to multiple product interfaces to collect information about the system alerts.

 #### Generate a System Alert Report for a VMware Cloud Foundation Instance (Display Only Issues)

 1. Start Windows PowerShell.